robin-raymond/zax.io/compiler-directives.md

 #### `types` default directives

-The `[[variables=<options>]]` directive declares defaults for the declaration of all types (and not a type's definition).
+The `[[types=<options>]]` directive declares defaults for the declaration of all types (and not a type's definition).
 See the [mutability](mutable.md) section for more details.
 This directive only applies to all source code following the directive and does not change the defaults for any imported modules.

 The options are:
 * `mutable` - (default) if a default is not specified for a type, a declared type is assumed to be `mutable`